All Episodes

 So it's the opportunity to fix the system and to restore the power of democracy.

-The thing that they're accusing the administration of is what they are guilty of.
+And, you know, people, like It's funny how often when these attacks occur, the thing that they're accusing the administration of is what they are guilty of.

-Um they are guilty of the crime of which they accuse us.
+They are guilty of the crime of which they accuse us.

 That's always the first thing they do.

-It's in violation of the constitution.
+He's in violation of the Constitution.

 They don't even know what they're talking about.

-Well, it's just a con job.
+Well, it's just a conjob.

-It's a big con job, and they're so bad for the country, so dangerous and so bad.
+It's so dangerous and so bad.

 And the media is so bad.

-When I watch MS NBC, which I don't watch much, but you have to watch the enemy on occasion.
+When I watch MSNBC, which I don't watch much, but you have to watch the enemy on occasion.

-These are lies.
+These are horrible people.

 And they start up with the Constitution.